mlafeldt/protips/024-git_changelog.md

-# Git alias to generate changelog
+# Git alias to generate the changelog

 When releasing a new version of a project, I usually document the changes since the last release in _CHANGELOG.md_ (or _HISTORY.md_).
 For this, I used to take the output of `git shortlog` and edit it manually.